PTA Course Listing

 To view all courses for this program, uncheck "Hide Courses Not Offered This Term."
 If a course you need is not offered this term, please contact the department to find out when it next will be offered.

-This course introduces the new physical therapist assistant (PTA) student to the physical therapy profession, its professional organizations and the dynamic world of healthcare.
-Special emphasis is placed on becoming a healthcare professional and understanding the behaviors and responsibilities which by law, ethical standards, and professional standards of conduct are appropriate for a physical therapist and a physical therapist assistant.
-Additional focus is placed upon understanding the role of the PTA in the healthcare system, the role of team members, legal/ethical issues, medical terminology, documentation, stress management, patient safety and privacy, practice parameters and communication skills.
+This course introduces the new physical therapist assistant (PTA) student to the physical therapy profession, its professional organizations, and professionalism in the healthcare industry.
+Special emphasis is placed on becoming a healthcare professional and understanding the behaviors, responsibilities, and practice guidelines set forth by the American Physical Therapy Association (APTA), the Federation of State Boards of Physical Therapy (FSBPT), and the State of Florida.
+Students will understand the International Classification of Functioning, Health and Disability (ICF) model and its relevance to the profession, and develop an understanding of health care disparities, social determinants of health, justice, equity, diversity, inclusion (JEDI), and belonging.
+Additional focus is placed on medical terminology, documentation, patient safety and privacy, the Health Insurance Portability and Accountability Act (HIPAA), practice parameters, professionalism, and communication skills.
 The course format is lecture and discussion.
 Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.

 This course is a comprehensive examination of the structure and function of the musculoskeletal system.
 The concepts of active and passive insufficiency are introduced and their application to human movement made relevant.
 Special emphasis is placed upon the observation and analysis of human movement.
-The course format is mainly lecture and discussion.
+The course format is lecture and discussion.
 Learning in this course is evaluated via quizzes and cumulative examinations.
 Students must complete this course with a grade of "C" or higher.

-This course emphasizes the essential patient care skills necessary for clinical practice.
-Students will learn the basics of assessment of medical status through vital signs, performance of safe patient mobility, infection control, prevention of pressure injury, body mechanics, wheelchair fitting and mobility, gait training and associated assistive devices, as well as use of modalities such as compression, thermal and cryotherapy.
-The course format is mainly lecture and discussion.
-Learning in this course is evaluated via quizzes and cumulative examinations.
-Students must complete this course with a grade of "C" or higher.
+This course emphasizes the essential patient care skills necessary for a physical therapist assistant.
+Students will learn the basics of assessment of medical status through vital signs, performance of safe patient mobility, infection control, prevention of pressure injury, body mechanics, wheelchair fitting and mobility, gait training and associated assistive devices, as well as use of modalities such as compression, thermal, and cryotherapy.
+The course format is lecture and discussion.
+Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
+Students must complete this course with a grade of “C” or higher.

 This course emphasizes various physical therapy modalities used to treat pain, edema, weakness, wounds and spasm.
 Modalities presented include ultrasound, electrical stimulation, soft tissue mobilization, compression wrapping, LASER, traction and hydrotherapy.
 The course format is mainly lecture and discussion.
 Learning in this course is evaluated via assignments, quizzes and cumulative examinations.
 Students must complete this course with a grade of "C" or higher.